jefrydco/jefrydco/contents/blogs/rebuild-blog-with-nuxtjs-tailwindcss-part-1/index.en.md

 I always start building blog with questions like; what JS and CSS framework/library I will use, how I style my site to get the best reading experience, where should I host my site, how I config my site to get up and running well, how I optimize my site to be as fast as possible.

-How I make my site passed [Google Web Speed](https://web.dev/measure) test, how I get my site as SEO as possible, which code highlighter I will use, [prism.js](https://prismjs.com) or [highlight.js](https://highlightjs.org/).
+How I make my site passed [Google Web Speed](https://web.dev/measure) test, how I get my site as SEO as possible.
 It's a lot of question in my mind to just start blogging.

 I see my friends in college start writing an article in [Medium](https://medium.com).
 I want to do that as well.
 And that cycle above is starting over again now on.